We’re developing our long-term strategy for the decade ahead, and want it to be shaped by the people and communities closest to us.

 We heard that support over five to ten years can be transformative - enabling organisations to plan, take risks and build deeper impact.

-At the same time, stakeholders acknowledged the trade-offs, particularly between sustained support for existing partners and reaching a wider range of organisations.
+At the same time, those we heard from acknowledged the trade-offs, particularly between sustained support for existing partners and reaching a wider range of organisations.

 2. Reflecting real-world interconnectedness